rahul-ahuja/graphie/README.md

 │   ├── conftest.py    # configuring the tests that is reading the data
 │   ├── test_data.py     # test to validate the data
 ├── Dockerfile         # To build the docker image
-├── app.log            # logging the HTTP requests and response
-├── server.py          # serving the app on FastAPI
+├── docker-compose.yml         # To build the docker image
 ├── requirements.txt   # packages to be installed
 ├── README.md
 ├── environment.yml    # conda environment to setup the python environment